Yesterday, I took a first pass at trying to understand 1 Timothy 2:8-15. I want to reflect on a few more aspects of verses 11-15 in this passage.

 Verse 12 Alternatives

-Ben Witherington points out that verse 12 doesn't begin by saying, “I do not permit a woman to….”
-It says “I permit no women to…” Constructed in this way, the sentence doesn't have the connotation of “I will never permit…” In other words, it could be a temporary injunction and Paul later will permit the behavior (say, after receiving sound instruction.)
-What Witherington doesn’t explain is how this interpretation would be meaningful in understanding authentein, which he identifies as a negative action.
+Ben Witherington points out that verse 12 does not begin by saying, "I do not permit a woman to…."
+It says, "I permit no women to…."
+Constructed in this way, the sentence does not have the connotation of "I will never permit…."
+In other words, it could be a temporary injunction, and Paul later will permit the behavior (say, after receiving sound instruction.)
+Witherington does not explain how this interpretation would be meaningful in understanding authentein, which he identifies as a negative action.
 (Paul would later allow women to usurp authority?)
 I'm not enough of a linguist to parse this in various ways that might work.
-Of course, if authentein does simply mean authority then there is no problem.
+Of course, if authentein means authority, then there is no problem.
 He might later allow teaching and authority after instruction.

 Gnostic or Gnot